matveipasynkov/JSONProcessing/README.md

 10) It is allowed to use your own (self-written) class hierarchies in addition to those proposed in the assignment, but the OOP principles requirements to them are preserved.
 ### Requirements for the console application
-The console application uses the class library described above, using the methods of the static class JsonParser retrieves data for a collection of objects of type MyType, the data for the objects are obtained from JSON representations of the individual variant file.
+The console application uses the class library described above, using the methods of the static class JsonParser retrieves data for a collection of objects of type Customer, the data for the objects are obtained from JSON representations of the individual variant file.
 The type of the collection for objects to choose independently.
 The console application also provides an interface for the user to interact with the